 What are trace minerals?
-They are a part of the 76 naturally occurring elemental minerals found on the Periodic Chart of Elements.
+They are a part of the 76 naturally occurring elemental minerals found on the Periodic Table of Elements.

 Of these 76 minerals, 69 are labeled trace minerals because they are needed in such small amounts by plants and animals.
 However, don't let the small amount needed fool you.
 If we don't get needed trace minerals, it can easily result in sickness or disease.

 The macro nutrients Phosphorus, Potassium, Magnesium, Sulfur, and Calcium are needed in larger quantities by both plants and humans.